No. 1 Duke gets past Southern

-DURHAM, N.C. -- Wendell Carter Jr. scored 20 points and top-ranked Duke had enough weapons to repel stubborn Southern in a 78-61 victory Friday night at Cameron Indoor Stadium.
+Wendell Carter Jr. scored 20 points and Duke had enough weapons to repel stubborn Southern in a 78-61 victory at Cameron Indoor Stadium.

+“It was one of those days, everything didn’t go as smooth as it usually does,” Duke guard Trevon Duval said.
+“It still goes on the count (for a victory).”

 Marvin Bagley III’s 19 points and 11 rebounds -- before fouling out with 2:46 left -- also boosted the Blue Devils (4-0), who three nights earlier knocked off second-ranked Michigan State in Chicago.